 Share resources

-Although it is important not to make assumptions about students' identities, there are university offices and organizations available to support students.
+There are a variety of university offices and organizations available to support students.
 In addition to the resources listed below, colleges, departments, and student organizations may provide additional services and ways to connect with and support one another.

 Mental health and wellness support